evgenyneu/evgenii.com/blog/_posts/2018-09-29-three-body-problem-simulator.md

 ### Lagrange point L5

 Here the Earth is located near a special point in space called the Sun-Jupiter L5 Lagrange point.
 Notice that the radius of the Earth's orbit is smaller than that of Jupiter initially.
-Planets that are closed to the Sun have shorter orbital periods.
+Planets that are closer to the Sun have shorter orbital periods.
 Therefore, normally, the Earth would overtake Jupiter.
 We can check this by decreasing Jupiter's mass and clicking the Reload button on the bottom right of the simulation screen.
 However, the combined gravity from Jupiter and the Sun traps the Earth, and it is destined to remain at L5 point behind Jupiter.

 ### Kepler-16